Niemeyer in the academic spotlight

 Revisiting his works is one of Niemeyer’s virtues, according to Mahfuz.
 “Although there is much talk of the originality of Oscar Niemeyer’s ideas, a close examination of his work is enough to show that its characteristic feature is recurrence, reusing his own solutions or those of other architects, as was the case with the work of Le Corbusier early in his career.
 Like any self-respecting artist, Niemeyer was slowly developing his own way of solving architectural problems, expanding his repertoire, adapting and recycling solutions that had already been used,” says Mahfuz.
 “The obsession with originality implies that constant innovation is expected from Niemeyer’s architecture, and at all levels.
 But because of its evolutionary nature, his work is predictable and easily recognizable.
 Far from being a defect, this seems to me to be one of its virtues.
 Although he said his goal was to surprise, an encounter with most of his complexes conveys the comforting feeling of a reunion with something already known,” Mahfuz observes.

 Sylvia Ficher, a professor at the University of Brasilia (UNB) and author of Guia de obras de Oscar Niemeyer: Brasília 50 anos (Guide to the Works of Oscar Niemeyer: Brasilia 50 years) (2010), also questioned the later designs, many of which she sees as “useless or oversized plans.”
 Neither does she accept the freedom given to Niemeyer to intervene in a landmark area of Brasília “with questionable results.”
 “In general, an architect intervenes in the work of another.
 In this case, he is intervening in his own work and the effect is negative.
-But how can we be certain that, in the future, Brasilia will not resent having so many of his works” she asks, and to some extent, already knowing the answer.
+But how can we be certain that, in the future, Brasilia will not resent having so many of his works?” she asks, already knowing, to some extent, the answera.